 The lesson plans are designed to be delivered to secondary school pupils and the resource packs have been developed with the support of the Breck Foundation.

 It is important children know how to be safe and smart online and take sensible precautions.

 Make online safety an ongoing conversation.
 If you are a parent, carer, older sibling, or work with children, let them know they can come to you if something they don’t like happens online - whatever that is.

-Talk regularly about how they use technology, and find out what their digital life is like, including what their favorite sites and services are and also how being online makes them feel.
+Talk regularly about how they use technology, and find out what their digital life is like, including what their favourite sites and services are and also how being online makes them feel.

 There are lots of tools available to help manage devices used by children, such as parental controls which can help protect your child from seeing inappropriate content online.
 For advice and guidance on how to make use of safety features on devices, check out the Parents’ Guide to Technology and see more advice in their advice centre for parents and carers.